ProvisionGenie/ProvisionGenie/README.md

 We also listed [some features that we would like to add in the future](https://github.com/ProvisionGenie/ProvisionGenie/issues)- but consciously decided to not release in our first release, as we wanted to release rather sooner than later - to get your valuable feedback.
 Speaking of which: Please do [submit your feedback](https://github.com/ProvisionGenie/ProvisionGenie/issues/new?assignees=&labels=&template=feedback.md&title=), or just get in touch with us for a chat!

-For more info in Versioning, please head over to [Release Notes](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Release-Notes.md).

-You can also have a look into our [Roadmap](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/docs/Roadmap.md) to see what's coming in the future.

 ## Developers

 <img width="400" alt="Carmen and Luise" src="https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Communication/Carmen_Luise.png">

 ProvisionGenie is a project by [Luise Freese](https://m365princess.com) and [Carmen Ysewijn](https://digipersonal.com/).

-## Contributions

-We welcome contributions, we summarized how you can contribute in the [Contribution guidelines](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md).

 ## Support us